topliceanu/stand/README.md

 ## Features

 - Lightweigh wrapper on top of the [official azure storage sdk](https://github.com/Azure/azure-storage-node) with a OOP syntax.
+- All methods return promises instead of using the callback pattern.
 - Flexible schema definition language using [schemajs](https://github.com/eleith/schemajs) which ensures entity data validation.

 ## Install